Kamiloso/Kamiloso/README.md

 ## Brick Breaker
 A university project written in C++ using SFML with [Peccator](https://github.com/michalkosiec/) and [Julian](https://github.com/JulianGranieczny/).
 It is the Arkanoid-like game, where you need to clear levels with a ball and the paddle.
+[Check repository](https://github.com/Kamiloso/BrickBreaker).
 | ![Brick Breaker](brickbreaker1.png) |
 | ------------------------------- |